vicramon/ember-tutorial/chapters/ember-view.md

 This would look for `.someClass` inside your current view and fade it out.

-## Handling Actions
+## Handling Events

-As I mentioned in the Ember Controller chapter, template actions always go straight to the controller.
-However, UI interactions like click, doubleClick, and mouseEnter are handled on the view.

-Just define a function with the event name and it will get called when it occurs:
+UI events like click, doubleClick, and mouseEnter are accessibly by the view.
+Just define a function with the event name and it will get called when the event occurs:

 ```coffee
 App.UserView = Ember.View.extend